|Location:||University Centre at Blackburn College|

 The content of the Foundation Degree covers accounting concepts as well as introducing other business related topics.
 You will develop the practical accounting skills demanded by employers such as the ability to draft financial statements and produce costing and budgeting reports, as well as analysis and decision making in appropriate contexts.
 This will allow you a thorough appreciation of the interrelation these topics have within a business context.

-The course also includes the development of soft-skills which are important to employers.
+The course also includes the development of soft skills which are important to employers.
 Throughout modules you will build up an understanding of customer care, how businesses operate, develop team working skills and gain insights and practice into managing people.

-In the later stages of the course you will also undertake a research project in which you will be able to specialise and research an area of accounting that is of specific interest to you, in consultation with your research supervisor.
+At Level 5, you will also undertake a research project in which you will be able to specialise and research an area of accounting that is of specific interest to you, in consultation with your research supervisor.

 - Business Accounting